-Huddle and DeAngelo tied the knot in 1973, the same year he joined the Exeter police force.
+Sharon Huddle and Joseph DeAngelo tied the knot in 1973, the same year he joined the Exeter police force.
 The Sacramento Bee profiled him as a promising new police hire, and cheerfully announced his fall wedding at Auburn First Congregational Church.

 It only took a year for unsolved burglaries in Visalia, a town 11 miles from Exeter, to start terrorizing the people who lived in the area.
 And the marriage between DeAngelo and Huddle had only just begun.